This post contains affiliate links. As an Amazon Associate, we earn from qualifying purchases.

 - Not sticky enough

-This three-quarter insole is applicable to all types of heels because of its slim design.
+This three-quarter insole applies to all types of heels because of its slim design.
 It stays in place with its adhesive.

 - Slim design